Privacy Statement - 112 Suomi -application

 8. Regular sources of data

-The location of smartphones that are used to call the maritime search and rescue emergency number via the application is also stored on the service provider’s cloud-based server for a period of one hour.
-These data are only available to the maritime search and rescue command centres maintained by the Border Guard.
+When calling the Maritime Search and Rescue emergency number via the application, the location data is stored on the service provider’s cloud-based server for a period of one hour.
+These data are only available to the maritime search and rescue command centres maintained by the Finnish Border Guard.
 Pursuant to section 3 of the Maritime Search and Rescue Act (1145/2001), the Border Guard is the maritime search and rescue authority in charge, directing and conducting, for example, maritime search and rescue operations.

 9. Transmission, disclosure and recipients of data

 The controller has authorised Digia Finland Ltd to process subscribers’ personal data on its behalf.
 The 112 Suomi application is a co-creation of the Emergency Response Centre Agency and Digia.
 Digia Finland Oy is a Finnish information technology company that supplies information systems to a number of security authorities.
+The personal data of the users of the application may also be disclosed on a case-by-case basis to any public authority that makes a request to that effect by virtue of its statutory right to access such data.

 10. Transmission of data tocountries outside of the EU or the EEA